RivDomCode/next-strapi-shop/README.md

 ### Plant shop ecommerce

-Project created using NextJS and STRAPI for the backend
+Project created using NextJS and STRAPI for the backend.
+Cloudinary to host images